Veggissss/dat250assignment2/dat250-expass2.md

 ## Technical difficulties:

-1. When I finished implementing the classes I still got an Junit test error:
+1. When I finished implementing the classes I still got a Junit test error:
 Test failed:
 Expected :is <[no.hvl.dat250.jpa.tutorial.creditcards.Customer@646d810b]>
 Actual   :   <[no.hvl.dat250.jpa.tutorial.creditcards.Customer@646d810b]>

-I fixed it by using Set<> instead of Collection<> inside the Customer and Bank class.
+- I fixed it by using Set<> instead of Collection<> inside the Customer and Bank class.

-2. When trying to inspect the database in intelliJ I had a bit of another issue.
+2. When trying to inspect the database in intelliJ I had another issue.
-IntelliJ only provides version 2.1.210 of the h2 driver when I needed the 2.2.220 to work.
+IntelliJ only provides version 2.1.210 of the h2 driver, but I needed the 2.2.220 version for it to work.
-So I had to change the driver manually to the one downloaded by Maven to inspect the database diagrams.
+I changed the h2 driver manually to the 2.2.220 that was downloaded by Maven and then database inspection worked.